Top 5 Best Camcorders for YouTube Vlogging

 Price / Our Rating

 Review of the Best Video Cameras for YouTube Vlogging

-Finally, I’d like to clarify that all the handycams listed here have articulating screen and an external microphone port, which is essential for YouTube vlogging.
+First, I’d like to clarify that all the cameras listed here have an articulating screen and an external microphone port, which are essential features to achieving the best quality for YouTube vlogging.

 Before going for any of these cameras, you should take into account the price of an external microphone.
 You will need one for vlogging, so you can check this post before deciding which one to get.

 Canon XA11 – PewDiePie’s choice

 If you’re looking to step up your video game by upgrading to a professional-quality camcorder, the Canon XA11 is a great camera to invest your hard-earned money with.